yearn/yearn-simulations/README.md

 `data.pre.custom`: Any data in this namespace is available for you to use how you wish `data.post.custom`: Any data in this namespace is available for you to use how you wish
 `data.custom_report`: This is where you pass an array of "name/value" pair objects which will get posted
-`data.custom_alerts`: This is wehere you pass in an array of name value pairs + log level which is ultimately responsible for triggering alerts and will be displayed in the alerts section of output
+`data.custom_alerts`: This is where you pass in an array of name value pairs + log level which is ultimately responsible for triggering alerts and will be displayed in the alerts section of output

+## Deploy

+The infrastructure for this project is defined [here](https://github.com/numan/yearn-simulations-infra).

+To deploy, use the `./prod-deploy` script.
+The script uses [ecs-deploy](https://github.com/silinternational/ecs-deploy) script.

+Deploying builds a new docker container, uploads it to Elastic Container Repository, creates a new ECS task and deploys the task to the production ECS cluster.